 Stingray stings to an extremity should be gently irrigated with salt water in an attempt to remove fragments of spine, glandular tissue, and integument.
 The spine should be removed in the field only if it is superficially embedded and is not penetrating the neck, thorax, or abdomen or creating a through-and-through injury of a limb.
 Significant bleeding should be staunched with local pressure.
 Warm water immersion, although recommended by some experts, has not been verified as an effective early treatment for stingray injuries.

 In the emergency department, the wound should be reexamined for remnants of the sheath and debrided; a local anesthetic may be given as needed.
 Embedded spines are treated similarly to other foreign bodies.
 Patients stung on the trunk should be evaluated closely for puncture of viscera.
 Treatment of systemic manifestations is supportive.
-Tetanus prophylaxis should be given (see table Tetanus Prophylaxis in Routine Wound Management), and an injured extremity should be elevated for several days.
+Tetanus prophylaxis should be given (see table ), and an injured extremity should be elevated for several days.
 Use of antibiotics and surgical wound closure may be necessary.